The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Introduction

-Most theoretical works estimate a cavity size $a_{\rm cav}\approx 2\, \textrm{--\,}4 \,a_{\rm bin}$, where $a_{\rm bin}$ is the companion semi-major axis\footnote{Throughout the paper, we will often refer to both stellar and planetary companions as ``binaries'', using the term in its broader definition of two gravitationally bound masses.} (e.g., \citealp{artymowicz1994,pichardo2005,miranda2015,thun2017,zhang2018,hirsh2020,ragusa2020,dittman2024,penzlin2024}).
-Conclusions concerning the detectability of companions with the observational detection limits mentioned above are typically drawn by comparing the semi-major axis of a putative companion $a_{\rm bin}$ of a certain mass, with the detection limit at location $R=a_{\rm bin}$, which is equivalent to assuming the apparent separation of the binary $d=a_{\rm bin}$.
-However, projection effects, due to the binary being close to pericentre or to the inclination of the orbit in the plane of the sky, can significantly reduce the projected/apparent separation $d$ of the binary compared to its semi-major axis $a_{\rm bin}$.
-This implies that in a number of instances $a_{\rm cav}>> 4\,d$ and that, in order to exclude the presence of companions in a cavity, the comparison with the detection limits should also account for the uncertain apparent separation of the putative binary.
-Fig. \ref{fig:simexample} shows an extreme example from a numerical simulation where an eccentric binary is shown at the pericentre of its highly eccentric orbit ($e=0.8$) carving a cavity that features $a_{\rm cav}\sim 21 \,d$, despite $a_{\rm cav}\sim 4\, a_{\rm bin}$.
-This causes the binary to appear extremely compact compared to the cavity, with high chances of remaining undetected due to poor observational resolution in the area (e.g. covered by a coronagraph).
+Most theoretical works estimated a cavity size $a_{\rm cav}\sim 2\, \textrm{--\,}4 \,a_{\rm bin}$, where $a_{\rm bin}$ is the companion semi-major axis\footnote{Throughout the paper, we often refer to stellar and planetary companions as ``binaries''.
+We use the term in its broader definition of ``two gravitationally bound masses''.} (e.g. \citealp{artymowicz1994,pichardo2005,miranda2015,thun2017,zhang2018,hirsh2020,ragusa2020,dittman2024,penzlin2024}).
+Conclusions concerning the detectability of companions based on the observational detection limits mentioned above were typically drawn by comparing the semi-major axis of a putative companion $a_{\rm bin}$ of a certain mass with the detection limit at location $R=a_{\rm bin}$.
+This is equivalent to assuming an apparent separation of the binary of $d=a_{\rm bin}$.
+However, projection effects that arise because the binary is close to pericentre or to the inclination of the orbit in the plane of the sky can significantly reduce the projected (apparent) separation $d$ of the binary compared to its semi-major axis $a_{\rm bin}$.
+This implies that in a number of instances, $a_{\rm cav}\gg 4\,d$ and that in order to exclude the presence of companions in a cavity, the comparison with the detection limits also needs to account for the uncertain apparent separation of the putative binary.
+Figure \ref{fig:simexample} shows an extreme example from a numerical simulation.
+It shows an eccentric binary at the pericentre of its highly eccentric orbit ($e=0.8$) carving a cavity that features $a_{\rm cav}\sim 21 \,d$, despite $a_{\rm cav}\sim 4\, a_{\rm bin}$.
+This causes the binary to appear extremely compact compared to the cavity, and there is a high probability that it remains undetected because the observational resolution in the area is poor (e.g. covered by a coronagraph).

-In light of these considerations, in this paper we present a novel statistical approach to quantify the likelihood that a planetary or stellar companion, assumed to be carving the cavity, remains undetected because it is located too ``close'' to the central star (small projected separation) or faint to be resolved at the moment of observation.